pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

     Deserialize a PKCS12 blob.

-    :param bytes data: The binary data.
+    :param data: The binary data.
+    :type data: :term:`bytes-like`

-    :param bytes password: The password to use to decrypt the data. ``None`` if the PKCS12 is not encrypted.
+    :param password: The password to use to decrypt the data. ``None`` if the PKCS12 is not encrypted.
+    :type password: :term:`bytes-like`

     :param backend: A backend instance.